jackdoe/programming-for-kids/week-014.md

 ![game-97.png](./screenshots/game-97.png "game 97 screenshot")

-Catch all the falling snakes
+Catch all the falling snakes.

+Take this skeleton, and fill in the blanks.

 ```
 import pgzrun